NextGenCMB/delensalot/docs/source/usage/quickstart.rst

  * inverse variance, or QE or MAP Wiener-filtered maps,
  * QE or MAP delensed power spectrum.

-Which D.lensalot has stored for you at :code:`$temp`.
+Which delensalot has stored for you at :code:`$temp`.
 We recommend using a dedicated interactive job for this, and we built a conventient interface to the frequently used outputs.
 If you followed previous section, simply remove the :code:`job_id` parameter,